PatrickCarollo/ec2_lambda_monitoring_provisions/README.md

 (2/12/23 Currently in proof of concept state only.
 Will be executable on any AWS account soon.)
 OUTLINE:
-To be deployed in AWS VPC for scalable provisioning and monitoring that monitors and logs Ec2 and Lambda in the context of this infrastructure.
+To be deployed in AWS VPC for scalable provisioning that monitors and logs Ec2 and Lambda in the context of this infrastructure.
 It does this by first creating an an AWS Config EventBridge Ec2 discovery rule based on tag values with a Lambda function as a target.
 This target function deploys